DinuIonIrinel/Calculator/README.md

 # Calculator
-A simple calculator makes with Javascript
+A simple calculator created using JavaScript,HTML and CSS